Kei-K23/thunderSearch/README.md

 # ThunderSearch

 This is a simple full search implementation that search accurately and semantically with the power of PostgreSQL and Upstash Vector.
+Search your next Jacket with ThunderSearch.

 ## Tech stacks